-When Shinzo Abe and the Liberal Democrats returned to power in 2012, Abe openly appealed for a formal Diet deliberation on constitutional revision.
-In January 2017 Abe surprised many by suggesting that Article 9 should be amended, and he asked his party to prepare to submit a draft of revisions to the Diet.
-Constitutional revision became the centerpiece of the LDP Party Convention in March 2018, and four focal points were identified.
-No consensus within the party has emerged, however, on whether to act on the prime minister's request to activate Article 96, initiating the amendment process in the Diet.
+When Shinzo Abe and the Liberal Democrats returned to power in 2012, the prime minister openly called for a formal Diet deliberation on constitutional revision.
+In January 2017, Abe surprised many by suggesting that Article 9 should be amended.
+Constitutional revision became the centerpiece of the LDP Party Convention in March 2018, but no consensus emerged on a new draft.

 The DPJ won the 2009 lower house election, accomplishing its aim of "a change in government" (seiken kotai), with a broad mandate for reform.
-Constitutional revision was not its priority.
-Over the next three years the DPJ had to confront the demands of governing Japan and major crises—the clash with China over the Senkaku/Diaoyu Islands and the 2011 earthquake, tsunami, and nuclear crisis.
+Constitutional revision was its priority.
+But over the next three years the DPJ had to confront the demands of governing Japan and major crises—the clash with China over the Senkaku/Diaoyu Islands and the 2011 earthquake, tsunami, and nuclear crisis.

 The LDP returned to power in coalition with Komeito in the lower house election of December 2012 under the leadership of Shinzo Abe.
 Abe’s views on the constitution were clear: "The Liberals and Democrats who formed the LDP wanted to create our own constitution, and the merger of the two parties was done to achieve the two-thirds majority in both houses that was needed for revision.
 Revising the constitution was the symbol of our regained independence.
 It was for this that the Liberal Democratic Party was founded" (Shinzo Abe, Utsukushii Kuni e).